Trump in court for closing arguments in New York fraud trial

 The closing arguments are the last opportunity for lawyers for Trump and his co-defendants to limit the fallout from the case.
 New York Attorney General Letitia James is seeking $370 million for the state and a lifetime ban for Trump from working in New York real estate, among other sanctions.

-Trump's attorneys will present their closing first, with lawyers for the state following suit in the afternoon.
-Each side is allowed up to 2 hours and 15 minutes to make their case.
+Trump's attorneys presented their closing first, with lawyers for the state following suit in the afternoon.
+Each side was allowed up to 2 hours and 15 minutes to make their case.

 The judge has said he won't issue a ruling immediately.
 He plans to take several weeks before making a decision on the outstanding issues in the case.